-The Compensation Committee recommends to the Board of Directors base salaries it thinks are fair and reasonable for the services rendered by the respective executive officers and necessary to keep him or her from resigning and going to work for some other corporation.
+The Compensation Committee recommends to the Board of Directors base salaries they think are fair and reasonable for the services rendered by the respective executive officers and necessary to keep him or her from resigning and going to work for some other corporation.
 Adjustments to base salaries for executives are recommended annually by the Committee, based on individual performances and contributions to the Company's success.
 All base salary adjustments are approved by the full Board.
-Base salaries for the named executives, including the CEO, did not increase in fiscal year 1997.
+Base salaries for the named executives, including the CEO, except for Mr. Moore, did not increase in fiscal year 1998.
 Mr. Mebane's and Mr. Kretzer's base salaries are covered by Employment Agreements.